-Intergovernmental Programs - State Shared Revenues
+Office of Intergovernmental Programs - State Shared Revenues

 Cities and towns in Arizona are partners with the State in a shared revenue program which passes through funds to Arizona municipalities from a few State revenue sources.
 The following are sources of shared revenue.

 The current rate of the State sales tax is six and six-tenths percent (6.6%).
 (The voter-approved 1% increase passed in 2010 does not translate into additional state-shared revenue and will be repealed at the end of three years).
 Cities and towns share in a portion of the collection total.
 A municipality receives its share of the State shared sales tax based on the relation of its population to the total population of all incorporated cities and towns in the State according to the decennial census.
 This money may be expended for any municipal public purpose; outside of this stipulation, there is no restriction on the expenditure of these revenues.